tig1795/timog_portfolio/content/project/word_embeddings/index.md

 ---
 title: Word Embeddings
-summary: This project aims to explore BERT's viability in detecting evolving word meanings.
-It involves a comprehensive investigation, comparing Word2Vec and BERT models.
+summary: The central aim of this project is to ascertain the viability of utilizing BERT for detecting alterations in word meanings over time.
+This endeavour involves a comprehensive investigation that includes the utilization and comparative analysis of both Word2Vec and BERT models.
 tags:
   - ML
 date: 2023-08-22